inventivo/add-swf-support-for-media-uploader-inventivo/readme.md

 Use WordPress' Add New Plugin feature, searching "Add SWF Support for Media Uploader | inventivo", or download the archive and:

 1. Unzip the archive on your computer
-2. Upload `inventivo-addswfsupport` directory to the `/wp-content/plugins/` directory
+2. Upload `inventivo-addswfsupport-for-media-uploader` directory to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress